Right-to-try law: Critics

 Bioethicists and other scholars have questioned the extent to which right-to-try laws will actually benefit patients.
 Jonathan Darrow, Arthur Caplan, Alta Charo, Rebecca Dresser, Alison Bateman-House and others have pointed out that the laws do not require physicians to prescribe experimental therapies, do not require insurance companies to pay for them, and do not require manufacturers to provide them.
 Because the laws do not actually provide a right to receive experimental therapies, they could be considered toothless legislation that offers only false hope to dying people.
 Even if the laws work as intended, they would be problematic to critics.
 Because the laws require only that drugs have completed the first of three phases of clinical testing, there is no data on the efficacy of the drugs, especially in very sick people.
 There is also no safety data on how they would affect very sick people.
 This makes informed consent on the part of the patient more difficult.
 Informed consent entails knowledge of the pros and cons of a proposed treatment, then a decision made in light of those pros and cons.
 Some states' right-to-try laws also put patients at risk of losing hospice or home health care, and the costs surrounding treatment can be prohibitive, something right-to-try laws do not fix.
-Bioethicist Alta Charo called the laws "a simplistic way of going after much more complicated issues."
+Alta Charo called the laws "a simplistic way of going after much more complicated issues."

 Medical and health experts have also voiced concerns.
 If the laws were to grant patients access to unapproved drugs, they could hasten death or cause increased suffering.
 Peter Temin wrote that "there is always a chance that any given drug will fail to cure a condition or will induce an adverse reaction," such as becoming sick, or sicker, or even dying.
 Drugs that are not fully studied may lead to more adverse reactions in patients.
 The laws reduce FDA oversight of drug regulation.
 Another criticism is that state right-to-try laws may be unconstitutional, because they involve states regulating medicine despite federal legislation that regulates the interstate marketing of medicine.
 Various authors have predicted that right-to-try laws would be struck down if taken to court.
 A 2014 paper in JAMA Internal Medicine argued that right to try laws "seem likely to be futile."